 Which KitchenAid stand mixer attachments are dishwasher friendly?

 Historically, there were many KitchenAid attachments with the burnished, professional finish that bakers preferred.
-These aluminum-based attachments included beaters, dough hooks, whisks that did not have a protective coating.
+These aluminum-based attachments included beaters, dough hooks, and whisks that did not have a protective coating.

 Cleaning them in the dishwasher caused oxidization and damaged them, forcing people to buy a replacement.